tailcallhq/graphql-conf-2024/src/slides.md

 class: middle

-## .tc-underline[Takeaway]
+## Takeaway

-1. Innovation on GraphQL performance is necessary.
+1. Innovation on GraphQL .tc-underline[performance] is necessary.

-2. Handwritten GraphQL is difficult to maintain.
+2. .tc-underline[Handwritten] GraphQL is difficult to maintain.

-3. Library authors should take inspiration from SQL engines.
+3. Library authors should take inspiration from .tc-underline[SQL engines].

 ---